 The SDSS imaging camera scanned the sky in strips along great circles.
 Each strip consists of six parallel scanlines, 13 arcmin wide, with gaps of about the same width.
 Thus two strips, offset slightly from each other, together make a single stripe 2.5 degrees wide.
 Each scanline includes data in all five filters, ugriz.
 The fundamental units of SDSS images are fields into which the scanlines are divided (with some overlap).
-Each is 10 by 13 arcminutes, corresponding to 2048 by 1489 pixels.
+Each field covers 10 by 13 arcminutes of sky and corresponds to 2048 by 1489 pixels.
 Each field can be uniquely identified by a sequence of three numbers:

 - the run number, which identifies the specific scan,

 - the camera column, or "camcol," a number from 1 to 6, identifying the scanline within the run, and